 A project of peritoneal dialysis was conducted at our facility in collaboration with Dr. Kajiru Kilonzo, nephrologist at KCMC and Mrs. Willina Mosha, dialysis nurse at KCMC in October 2018.

-So far, 8 patients have been initiated with peritoneal dialysis and one patient managed to get kidney transplant at MNH in July 2019.
+Adult patients with chronic kidney disease have also been treated successfully and one patient managed to get kidney transplant at MNH in July 2019.

 Our renal clinic has been launched in January 2020 and it is provided weekly by our Medical Doctor (MD).
 Once per month, a nephrologist is visiting us and he attends outpatients with kidney diseases as well as our dialysis patients.